-Until fairly recently, kiwi was considered an exotic, difficult to obtain and for use on special occasions only fruit with a price per pound to match.
-No doubt this was because kiwi fruit was imported from such far off lands as New Zealand, Chile and Italy.
-But did you know that if you crave kiwi and live in USDA zones 7-9, you can grow your own?
+Until fairly recently, kiwi was considered an exotic, difficult to obtain, and special-occasions-only fruit, with a price per pound to match.
+No doubt this was because kiwi fruit was imported from such far-off lands as New Zealand, Chile, and Italy.
+Did you know that if you crave kiwi and live in USDA zones 7 through 9, though, you can grow your own?
 In fact, growing kiwis in zone 9 is quite easy, especially if you select kiwi vines suited for zone 9.
 Read on to find out about growing kiwi vines in zone 9 and additional information about zone 9 kiwi plants.

 About Kiwi Vines in Zone 9

-Kiwi also needs a period of about 200-225 days to ripen their fruit, making growing kiwis in zone 9 a match made in heaven.
-In fact, it may come as a surprise, but kiwis thrive in almost any climate that has at least one month of temperatures below 45 F. (7 C.) in the winter.
+Kiwi also needs a period of about 200 to 225 days to ripen their fruit, making growing kiwis in zone 9 a match made in heaven.
+In fact, it may come as a surprise, but kiwis thrive in almost any climate that has at least one month of temperatures below 45 degrees F. (7 C.) in the winter.

 Zone 9 Kiwi Plants

 As mentioned, kiwi, also called Chinese gooseberry, available at the grocers is almost exclusively A. deliciosa, a native of New Zealand.
-This semi-tropical vine will grow in zones 7-9 and varieties include Blake, Elmwood, and Hayward.
+This semi-tropical vine will grow in zones 7 through 9 and varieties include Blake, Elmwood, and Hayward.

 Another type of kiwi suited for zone 9 is the fuzzy kiwi, or A. chinensis.
 You will need both male and female plants to get fruit, although only the female sets fruit.
 Again, A. chinensis is suited to zones 7 to 9.
 It produces a medium sized fuzzy kiwi.
 Pair two low chill varieties, those that only require 200 chill hours, such as ‘Vincent’ (female) with ‘Tomuri’ (male) for pollination.